-Easy Recipe for Curry Catfish Healthy Seafood Dinner
+Easy Recipe for Curry Catfish, a Healthy Seafood Dinner

 Fish Lovers' Popular Favorites

 Catfish is one of the most popular fish choices in the United States, especially in the southern states.

 Usually prepared by coating with cornmeal and deep frying or pan frying, catfish is best known as a "soul food" item served with cornbread, collard greens, and potato salad.
 The tenderness of catfish surrounded by the crispy crust provides the unmistakable taste of traditional catfish.
 Many Americans look forward to the fried catfish at home or made to order at carry-out or dine-in restaurants.